 - Tails Adventure gives us the Battle Bird Armada, a paramilitary organization whose ranks include Doctor Fukurokov, an owl with a beard.
 Interestingly enough, the the comics connected both them and the Rogues to one another, along with the more Daffy Duck-like Bean the Dynamite and the comic-original villain Predator Hawk.

-- In Billy Hatcher and The Giant Egg, the villains are crows who want to bring about an eternal night.
+- In Billy Hatcher and the Giant Egg, the villains are crows who want to bring about an eternal night.
 Crows are diurnal (active during the day) and like most birds have awful night vision, so why they'd want an endless night is perplexing.
 One wonders why the game-makers didn't just go with owls.

 - Surprisingly averted in Donkey Kong Country Returns.
 Squawks (an otherwise nondescript cartoon parrot) has two toes pointing forward and two pointing back, as a real parrot does.
-Earlier games in the series gave him two toes pointing forward and one pointing back.
+Earlier games in the series gave him two toes pointing forward and only one pointing back.

 - In The Inexplicable Adventures of Bob!, it is implied that Molly the Monster's pink coloring comes from her having some genetic material from a flamingo.
 In real life, flamingos' pink color comes from protiens in the plankton they eat, and their feathers turn drab without it.